stanislaw/UIKitExtensions/README.md

 ```

 or you can just clone `UIKitExtensions` and add `UIKitExtensions/` folder to your project (though author have not performed any tests for if the paths like `UIKitExtensions/UIView/Sizing.h` would be resolved correctly without the magic power of Cocoapods).

+## Similar tools

+* [CKUITools](https://github.com/genericspecific/CKUITools) - A collection of Categories and other tools designed to make a developer's life easier.

+## Copyright

+Not yet